xuexinghua/Operation-level-FI/README.md

 The bit-flip model can be selected by modifying ```error_model``` in line 8 or line9 in ```./layer/fi.py```

 ## Output Data
-The following is a sample output for the workload presented earlier:
+The following is a sample output for the workload presented earlier

 Run ```python test_diff_layer.py --layertype direct_conv --ber 1e-8 1e-7 1e-6 1e-5 1e-4```:
 ```ruby
 BER:  1e-8